 The death toll of the war was unprecedented, and most of the dead were civilians.
 Millions more were left homeless and displaced, especially in Central and Eastern Europe.
 As a whole, Europe was in shambles, with whole cities destroyed, and even the victorious Allied nations were economically crippled.
 In addition, much to the world’s growing horror, the true costs of Nazi rule were revealed in the closing months of the war and in the months to follow, as the details of what became known as the Holocaust were discovered.
 Simultaneously, the world was forced to grapple with the fact that human beings now had the ability to extinguish all life on earth through atomic weapons.
 These two traumas – the Holocaust and The Bomb – forced “Western Civilization” as a whole to rethink its own identity in the aftermath.

-Note: Some of the following remaining sections of this chapter may be disturbing to sensitive persons.
+Note: Some of the following remaining sections of this chapter (including videos) may be disturbing to sensitive persons.
+Proceed with caution.

 The term “genocide” was adopted in the immediate aftermath of World War II out of the need to designate, to name, the most horrendous crime perpetrated by the Nazi regime: the systematic, state-run murder of the European Jews.
 The word itself means “murder of a people,” and while the act of genocide was not invented in the twentieth century – forms of genocide have occurred since the ancient world – never before had a government carried out a genocide that was as far-reaching, as bureaucratically-managed, or as focused as the Holocaust.
 While much of the Holocaust took the form of blood-soaked massacres, akin to the slaughter of the Armenians by the inchoate state of Turkey in the early 1920s or the various mass killings of Native Americans in the long, bloody colonization of the Americas by Europeans, the Holocaust was also distinct from other genocides in that much of it was industrialized: run on timetables, with the killing occurring in gas chambers built by Nazi agents or private firms contracted to do the work.
 In short, the Holocaust was a distinctly and horrifyingly modern genocide.